dyh-code/html-web/README_en_US.md

 - **Download using the browser**

-- Visit [Git](https://git-scm.com/downloads/win) Download for Windows
+- Visit [Git](https://git-scm.com/downloads/win) Download for Windows, and click the Download button to download.

-- 按照提示完成安装。

 ### If you encounter problems with the code, please submit feedback to [Issue Submission](https://github.com/dyhcode/html-web/issues) feedback